sneppy/vue-menu/README.md

 Each entry has the following properties:

 - `action` is a function called when the associated menu option is clicked.
 It receives the native click event;
 - `title` is the text displayed in the menu.
-If not provided, the option key is used.
+If not provided, the option key is used;
+- `options` is an object or array of objects of nested options.

 If an array of objects is passed, options are visually subdivided in groups.

-Finally, this is the minimum amount of styling needed to get the menu to behave correctly:
+Finally, this is the minimum amount of styling needed to get the menu to behave correctly (without nested options):

 ```css
 /* This should cover the browser visible screen */